dgusoff/AI-102-resources/01 getting started/prepare-to-develop.md

   * potential for harm through inaccuracy or misuse

   # COnsiderations for Responsible AI

+  ## question: name the four considerations for responsible AI

   ## Fairness
   * consider form the beginning of process